gwoldy8/CSx278-Asgn5-CheckMyGrades/README.md

 # Requirements

 ## Goals
-•	Provide simpler alternative for keeping up with grades
+1. Provide simpler alternative for keeping up with grades
-•	Provide more information to users than just the grade for a single assignment
+2. Provide more information to users than just the grade for a single assignment
-•	Allow for as many customization options as possible
+3. Allow for as many customization options as possible
-•	Simple inputs and intuitive user interface
+4. Simple inputs and intuitive user interface

 ## Functionality
-•	Find secure method for linking student account to a cell phone
+1. Find secure method for linking student account to a cell phone
-•	Options for determining the data being output o	How many grades do you want returned?
+2. Options for determining the data being outputHow many grades do you want returned?
-	Set to return the grades from the past 2 weeks
+	a.
+Set to return the grades from the past 2 weeks
-	Set to return 5 most recently input grades o	Percentage of grade the category of the assignment is worth (e.g. quizzes are 15%)
+	b.
+Set to return 5 most recently input grades
+	c.
+Percentage of grade the category of the assignment is worth (e.g. quizzes are 15%)
-•	Potential concerns to handle o	Student sends invalid class identifier (e.g. misspells word or uses wrong number) o	Student drops a course, or the semester ends
+3. Potential concerns to handle
+	a.
+Student sends invalid class identifier (e.g. misspells word or uses wrong number)
+	b.
+Student drops a course, or the semester ends
-•	Implement option for automatically generated messages when new grades are posted
+4. Implement option for automatically generated messages when new grades are posted

 # Development Approach